AlfredSjoqvist/autonomous-racecar-embedded/README.md

-# Autonomous Model Racecar Platform
+# Autonomous Embedded Model Racecar

 This repository contains a complete embedded and software stack for an autonomous model racecar.
 The system combines low level microcontroller code, real time sensor integration, LiDAR based perception, a path planning and control core on a Raspberry Pi, and a desktop user interface for manual and semi autonomous operation.

 ## Skills Demonstrated